prophyle/prophasm/README.md

 ```

-For the concept of simplitigs, you might also consider citing the following paper,
+For the concept of simplitigs, you might also consider citing the following paper from another group,
 introducing independently the same concept under the name
 _spectrum-preserving string sets_ (SPSS):